-A number of federal, provincial and local regulations affect our marketing, selling, financing and servicing of vehicles.
+A number of federal, provincial, state and local regulations affect our marketing, selling, financing and servicing of vehicles.

 Each of the jurisdictions in which we operate regulates the licensing of franchised automobile dealers.
-Our dealers and salespeople must be licensed, and must comply with ongoing provincial regulations in order to maintain their licensed status.
-Dealerships are also generally prohibited under provincial laws from employing individuals in certain automobile repair positions unless the individuals are appropriately certified.
+Our dealers and salespeople must be licensed, and must comply with ongoing regulations in order to maintain their licensed status.
+Dealerships are also generally prohibited under applicable laws from employing individuals in certain automobile repair positions unless the individuals are appropriately certified.
 In addition, our dealerships are subject to various consumer protection laws which regulate sales transactions and advertising.
 Dealerships that offer financing products must also comply with regulations concerning matters such as credit agreement provisions, cost of borrowing disclosure and advertising regarding the terms of credit.
-Other provinces into which we may expand our operations in the future are likely to have similar requirements.
+Other jurisdictions into which we may expand our operations in the future are likely to have similar requirements.

-The Provinces of Alberta, British Columbia and Ontario have established self-regulatory bodies which are responsible for licensing automobile dealers and their sales and management personnel, as well as overseeing consumer protection legislation applicable to motor dealers, including standard setting and enforcement, compliance with advertising restrictions, complaint resolution and public industry education.
-Operating under delegated authority from their respective provincial governments, these bodies administer and enforce compliance with many of the provincial laws which affect the day-to-day operations of automobile dealers.
+The Provinces of Alberta, British Columbia, Saskatchewan, Manitoba and Ontario as well as the State of Illinois have established regulatory bodies which are responsible for licensing automobile dealers and their sales and management personnel, as well as overseeing consumer protection legislation applicable to motor dealers, including standard setting and enforcement, compliance with advertising restrictions, complaint resolution and public industry education.
+Operating under delegated authority from their respective provincial governments, these bodies administer and enforce compliance with many of the laws which affect the day-to-day operations of automobile dealers.

-The sale of third party financing products to our customers is subject to federal and provincial truth-in-lending, consumer leasing, financing regulations, instalment finance laws and insurance laws.
+The sale of third party financing products to our customers is subject to truth-in-lending, consumer leasing, financing regulations, instalment finance laws and insurance laws.